-Today, e-mails are indispensable in contact with customers.
-In the context of e-commerce, e-mails enable business owners and systems to interact automatically with customers and provide information about process statuses.
-Furthermore, e-mails are legally relevant.
-Depending on the requirements of the business owner, e-mails are sent at various times within a business process.
-Also design and branding are defined by the business owner.
-This leads to the need of a high flexibility of customer e-mails features of the IOM.
+Today, emails are indispensable in contact with customers.
+In the context of e-commerce, emails enable business owners and systems to interact automatically with customers and provide information about process statuses.
+Furthermore, emails are legally relevant.
+Depending on the requirements of the business owner, emails are sent at various times within a business process.
+Also, design and branding are defined by the business owner.
+This leads to the need for high flexibility of customer email features of the IOM.

 The IOM requires an existing mail server that processes internal and external emails sent from IOM via the SMTP protocol.
-Please see Guide - Setup Intershop Order Management 2.9 (or later) for more information.
+Please see Guide - Operate Intershop Order Management 3.X (or later) for more information.

-The sending of e-mails to customers is a process that must be configured.
-By default, after the initial setup of IOM, there is no configuration that uses the e-mail sending process.
-Using the IOM Business Process Configuration Framework and the IOM Event Framework it is possible to configure the time at which business process and process task send e-mails to customers.
-Also the shop, supplier and type of e-mail can be configured.
-For business processes where the sending of a customer e-mail can be useful, see Processes for E-mail Events.
+The sending of emails to customers is a process that must be configured.
+By default, after the initial setup of IOM, there is no configuration that uses the email sending process.
+Using the IOM Business Process Configuration Framework and the IOM Event Framework it is possible to configure the time at which business processes and process tasks send emails to customers.
+Also, the shop, supplier, and type of email can be configured.
+For business processes where the sending of a customer email can be useful, see Processes for Email Events.

-The following model shows the standard Order Business Process of IOM which controls the complete order capture, validation, approval, routing and submission of an order to the selected fulfillment location.
-As an example, several points of customization of the business process are marked which show the additional sending of an e-mail after a process task.
-I.e., an e-mail to confirm an order can be send after the process Order Capture & Validation or after a fulfillment location was assigned (Order Reservation Process).
-The process of sending e-mail notifications is provided by the IOM and can be used as seen in the diagram.
+The following model shows the standard Order Business Process of IOM which controls the complete order capture, validation, approval, routing, and submission of an order to the selected fulfillment location.
+As an example, several points of customization of the business process are marked which show the additional sending of an email after a process task.
+I.e., an email to confirm an order can be sent after the process Order Capture & Validation or after a fulfillment location was assigned (Order Reservation Process).
+The process of sending email notifications is provided by the IOM and can be used as seen in the diagram.

 Business Process Customization

-A transmission represents the requests and content for an external communication.
-Here an e-mail is represented by an instance of
+A transmission represents the requests and content for external communication.
+Here an email is represented by an instance of

-E-mail templates are used to visually design the message content of e-mails.
+Email templates are used to visually design the message content of emails.
 Templates consist of the two major components design and content information.
-Design is used to give e-mails a pleasant view.
-This includes a header, a body and a footer section, to list products and prices in tables or to visualize information of order status and more.
-Design will be described, e.g., on a basic HTML-level using HTML and CSS.
-The content information itself like order number, customer addresses or total sales prices represent the major information.
+Design is used to give emails a pleasant view.
+This includes a header, a body, and a footer section, to list products and prices in tables or to visualize information on order status and more.
+Design will be described, e.g., on a basic HTML level using HTML and CSS.
+The content information itself like the order number, customer addresses, or total sales prices represent the major information.
 Content information is inserted into templates using variables.
-Both, design and content information, are mixed within the templates and transformed into the final e-mail text by a template engine.
+Both design and content information, are mixed within the templates and transformed into the final email text by a template engine.